0113 297 1200

 Practice Summary

-Sarah is regularly instructed on both public and private family cases, and has experience representing local authorities, parents and the children’s guardian.
+Sarah is regularly instructed in both public and private family (children) cases, and has experience representing local authorities, parents and the children’s guardian.
+Sarah is also experienced in relation to family (domestic abuse) cases and is regularly instructed to represent police forces in the Family Courts in applications relating to disclosure.

 In relation to her family practice, Sarah has been described as ‘calm and measured’, ‘confident and eloquent on her feet’ with a ‘very good sense of client empathy’.